Emergent Analogical Reasoning in Transformers: The Mechanism of Analogy in Transformer

 Given the emergence of a structured embedding space (\autoref{fig:pca_emb}), how does the model perform analogical reasoning to infer the corresponding entity?
 As we show below, this is achieved by \emph{applying the functor as a vector addition} within Transformer layers.

 Concretely, the input is $(e_s, f)$ with $e_s \in \mathcal{E}_1$, and the target is $e_t \in \mathcal{E}_2$.
 To realize the mapping $(e_s \rightarrow e_t)$, two mechanisms are required, corresponding to components (2) in \autoref{fig:mech_analogy}.
 First, through attention, the functor token $f$ retrieves information about the source entity $e_s$ and incorporates it into its own representation.
 Second, via residual connections, the representation of $f$ is additively integrated with that of $e_s$, resulting in a representation that approximates the target entity.
 Together, these operations implement analogical reasoning as a simple vector addition, $e_t \approx e_s + f.$ The first mechanism can be verified by examining attention scores from $f$ to $e_s$.
-Specifically, we measure the attention weight from the source entity token to the functor token, $ \mathrm{Attn}(e_s \rightarrow f), $ where the value is taken from the attention map.
-As shown in \autoref{fig:metrics}-(b), this attention score (purple) increases at the same time analogical reasoning performance improves, indicating that the model transfers source-entity information to functor .
-The second mechanism is captured by a measure of geometric parallelism, defined as the cosine similarity, $ \cos\!\left(\boldsymbol{h}'_t - \boldsymbol{h}_s,\; \boldsymbol{h}_f\right), $ where $\boldsymbol{h}_s$ denotes the embedding of the source entity, $\boldsymbol{h}_f$ denotes the embedding of the functor token, and $\boldsymbol{h}'_t$ denotes the unembedding of the target entity\footnote{ Concretely, $\boldsymbol{h}'_t$ corresponds to the vector in the unembedding matrix associated with entity $t$.
+Specifically, we measure the attention weight from the source entity token to the functor token,

+where the value is taken from the attention map.
+As shown in \autoref{fig:metrics}-(b), this attention score (purple) tends to increase \emph{prior to} observable improvements in analogical reasoning performance.
+This is consistent with the view that internal circuit formation or mechanistic progress signals can precede changes in model behavior, as observed in prior work on grokking progress measures~\citep{nanda2023progress}.
+This trend suggests that the model increasingly transfers source-entity information to the functor before reliably producing correct analogical outputs.
+The second mechanism is captured by a measure of geometric parallelism, defined as the cosine similarity,

+where $\boldsymbol{h}_s$ denotes the embedding of the source entity, $\boldsymbol{h}_f$ denotes the embedding of the functor token, and $\boldsymbol{h}'_t$ denotes the unembedding of the target entity\footnote{ Concretely, $\boldsymbol{h}'_t$ corresponds to the vector in the unembedding matrix associated with entity $t$.
 We use the unembedding representation because the model computes output probabilities over target entities via the final unembedding matrix. }.
 This measure evaluates whether the functor representation corresponds to the displacement from the source entity $e_s$ to the target entity $e_t$ in representation space.
 As shown in \autoref{fig:metrics}-(c), this parallelism measure (purple) increases concurrently with analogical reasoning performance.
 This trend holds for both in-distribution and out-of-distribution settings.

 As illustrated in \autoref{fig:mech_analogy}, these results demonstrate that when performing analogical reasoning, the model acquires structured representations within each category in the embedding space, and then applies the functor within Transformers to map the source entity to the correct target.